 We (and by we I mean me and my animal team) offer the following.

-Please note that due to current restriction we are on hold and not currently running any sessions or taking bookings.
+Please note that due to current Covid 19 restrictions we are on hold and not currently running any sessions or taking bookings.
 Please follow our social media for updates.

 Animal-Assisted Services that we offer.